-It's very important to note all of your signs and symptoms as well as your lab results in one place and show them to your doctor at your next visit.
+It's very important to note all of your signs and symptoms, as well as your lab results in one place and show them to your doctor at your next visit.

-To learn more about LAL-D, visit LALDSOURCE.COM or follow LAL-D Source on Facebook.
+To learn more about LAL-D, visit LALDSOURCE.COM

-Join the LAL Deficiency registry to help physicians learn more about people with LAL-D. To learn more, visit LALDEFICIENCYREGISTRY.COM.
+Join the LAL-D registry to help physicians learn more about people with LAL-D.

+To learn more, visit LALDEFICIENCYREGISTRY.COM.